Meet our Physiotherapists

 Joe graduated from The University of Huddersfield with a Bsc Physiotherapy in 2016, having previously achieved a Bsc in Sports Science from Swansea University in 2011.
 Since graduation, Joe has worked in the NHS and private hospitals in Yorkshire, as well as working in Rugby League as Senior Team Physiotherapist for Keighley Cougars RL.

 Joe has previous experience working as a Strength & Conditioning coach in Australia, as well as perfoming at the elite level of sport having represented Great Britain in swimming at the world youth games - finishing 8th overall.

-Joe now combines his role as Senior Physiotherapist at our Abercarn clinic, with his role as First Team Physiotherapist at Guiness Pro14 team the Cardiff Blues.
+Joe now combines his role at our Cardiff clinic, with his primary role as First Team Physiotherapist at Guiness Pro14 team the Cardiff Blues.